twitter/communitynotes/content/ranking-notes.md

 ## Birdwatch Timelines

-Birdwatch participants are able to view three different tabs on the Birdwatch [Home](https://twitter.com/i/birdwatch) page.
+Birdwatch contributors are able to view three different tabs on the Birdwatch [Home](https://twitter.com/i/birdwatch) page.
 Each tab contains different sets of Tweets in different orders.
 In order to appear in any of these tabs, a Tweet must have received at least 100 total likes plus Retweets.

 {{< figure src="../images/home-three-tabs.png">}}